saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - There is a chance of getting selected in an Markrtting Internship by Internshala.
 - Got selected in an NGO internship by Internshala.
 - Getting towards Java and C++ with full enthusiasm.
+## Date: June 27, 2020
+- Get registered in IIRS free training of IIRS Outreach Programme.
+- Attended webinar of AWS trainings and courses.
+- Registered for Google course of 9 months on Upcoming courses.